William B. Zinn: Postwar career

 After the war he served in the West Virginia House of Delegates for a term beginning in 1866 and then was elected to the state Senate and served until 1869.
 In 1870, Zinn and his wife Julie lived in Rowlesburg, a lumber and mill town that was the second largest in the county, along with two young men who worked on his farm.

 Death

-Zinn died in Preston County in 1875 and is buried in the family cemetery in Arthurville, West Virginia.
+Zinn died in Preston County on February 20, 1875, and is buried in the family cemetery in Arthurdale, West Virginia.